johnivore/borg-summary/README.md

 ```

-## Borg pool structure and CSV files
+## Borg pool structure

-To use `borgsummary-all`, the directory hierarchy is expected to be:
+To use `borgsummary --all`, the directory hierarchy is expected to be:

 ```
 /some/path/to/backups